-- Supplements containing vitamin A. Don't take high-dose multivitamin supplements, fish liver oil supplements or any supplements containing vitamin A. - Some types of fish. - Don't eat shark, marlin and swordfish, and limit the amount of tuna you eat to no more than two tuna steaks a week (about 140g cooked or 170g raw each) or four medium-sized cans of tuna a week (about 140g when drained).
+- Supplements containing vitamin A. Don't take highdose multivitamin supplements, fish liver oil supplements or any supplements containing vitamin A. - Some types of fish.
+Don't eat shark, marlin and swordfish, and limit the amount of tuna vou eat to no more than two tuna steaks a week (about 140g cooked or 170g raw each) or four medium-sized cans of tuna a week (about 140g when drained).
 These types of fish contain high levels of mercury, which can damage your baby's developing nervous system.
 Don't eat more than two portions of oily fish per week.
 Oily fish includes salmon, mackerel, sardines and trout.
 Fresh tuna was classified as an oily fish until recently.
 Recent studies have shown the fish oil content of fresh tuna is similar to that of white fish.
+Due to a recent listeria outbreak linked to smoked fish, people who are at higher risk of serious infection, including people

-- Raw shellfish.
+- who are pregnant, should only eat smoked fish products that have been thoroughly cooked. - Raw shellfish.
 Eat cooked rather than raw shellfish as they can contain harmful bacteria and viruses that can cause food poisoning. - Peanuts.
 If you would like to eat peanuts or foods containing peanuts (such as peanut butter) during pregnancy, you can choose to do so as part of a healthy balanced diet, unless you are allergic to them or your health professional advises you not to.
 This is different from previous advice on the consumption of peanuts during pregnancy.